High Cholesterol: How to Combine Nutrition and Exercise to Manage It

 Dietary and lifestyle guidelines to manage cholesterol

 Eat a variety of foods from all food groups, ensuring that you consume adequate nutrients including complex carbohydrates, quality protein, healthy fats, and essential vitamins and minerals.
+Avoid having packaged processed foods, and when choose a packaged food, read the labels carefully checking for the trans-fat present in the product.

 |Foods to include||Foods to exclude|